luciusDXL/TheForceEngine/README.md

 Playing Dark Forces or Outlaws using the Force Engine adds ease of use and modern features such as higher resolutions and modern control schemes such as mouse-look.
 Using the built-in tools allows for easier modding with more modern UI, greater flexibility and the ability to use enhancements made to the Jedi Engine for Outlaws in custom Dark Forces levels - such as slopes, stacked sectors, per-sector color maps and more.

 ## Minimum Requirements
 Note that older OS versions might work (such as Vista) but at least Windows 7 is highly recommended.
 Software rendering still relies on OpenGL to accelerate blitting.
-Generally a 2010 or later PC is recommended, though machines as old as 2009 or even 2006, depending on OS, may work but will likely not perform well at more than modest resolutions.
+Generally a 2010 or later PC is recommended, though machines as old as 2009 or even 2006, depending on OS, may work but will likely not perform well unless running at a modest resolution.
+Note that some older GPUs may perform poorly with hardware rendering due to driver issues or poor support for required features (such as older integrated Intel chipsets) - in these cases software rendering should be used.
 * A 2009 or 2006 era PC or newer (depending on OS)
 * Windows 7 (2009) / Linux (Version Info TBD)
 * 32 bit or 64 bit